Beyond Local Sharpness: Communication-Efficient Global Sharpness-aware Minimization for Federated Learning: Local-Global Sharpness Inconsistency

 To highlight the existing difference between local and global behavior, \cref{fig:global_local_full} investigates the behavior of client models at the end of local training when tested on their own data $\D_k$ (\textit{bottom} landscape), prior to server-side aggregation, \wrt the overall dataset $\D$ (\textit{top} landscape).
 Each plot shows the behavior of one of the randomly selected clients during the last round with \fedsam, distinguished by the locally seen class (results for all 5 clients in \cref{app:benefits}).
 The inconsistency between local and global behavior can be easily appreciated: locally, each model lands in a flat region; differently, the same model is close to saddle points (\cref{fig:local_global_full:c0_sam}) or sharp minima (\cref{fig:local_global_full:c1_sam,fig:local_global_full:c3_sam}) in the global landscape.
-These findings are further corroborated by the Hessian eigenvalues presented in \cref{tab:eigs_fedgloss}. \fedsam's local maximum Hessian eigenvalue, denoted by $\lambda_{1,l}$ and computed on each client's individual dataset, is significantly lower than the global eigenvalue $\lambda_{1,g}$, calculated on the overall dataset, on the more complex \cifar.
-This suggests that \fedsam effectively achieves \textit{local} convergence to flatter regions of the loss landscape on individual devices.
-However, the higher global eigenvalue indicates limitations in reaching a \textit{globally} flat minimum.
+These findings are further corroborated by the maximum Hessian eigenvalues presented in \cref{tab:eigs_fedgloss}, computed using each client's local dataset ($\lambda_{1,l}$) and the overall one ($\lambda_{1,g}$). \fedsam performs well on simple datasets like \cifarten with {global eigenvalues smaller than local ones}.
+However, $\lambda_{1,l} \ll \lambda_{1,g}$ on the more complex \cifar.
+This suggests that \fedsam effectively achieves \textit{local} convergence to flatter regions of the loss landscape on individual devices, but the higher global eigenvalue indicates limitations in reaching a \textit{globally} flat minimum.
 The challenge of achieving flat regions under high heterogeneity and the gap between local and global flatness support the introduction of \ours.